-Cyril Tawney recorded Strawberry Fair in 1971 but the album it was on wasn't released until 1976 on the Leader label as Down Among the Barley Straw: Seduction Songs from the Baring-Gould Manuscripts.
-He commented in his sleeve notes:
+Cyril Tawney recorded Strawberry Fair in 1971 but the ensuing album of seduction songs from the Baring-Gould manuscripts wasn't released until 1976 on the Leader label as Down Among the Barley Straw.
+He noted:

 In its re-written version for schools this must be one of the most widely known of English “folk songs”.
 The original text and melody given here were obtained from James Masters of Bradstone, although Baring-Gould informs us that most singers in Devon and Cornwall knew the song and everywhere it was sung to the same tune.
 I have doubts about his assertion, however, that the lock-and-key double entendre was lost on the majority of the singers.

 Chris Sarjeant sang Chilbridge Fair in 2012 on his WildGoose CD Heirlooms.
 He commented in his sleeve notes:

 My father learnt this wonderfully euphemistic song from his friend John Pearse in the 60s and recorded it on his 1974 album, Folk Matters.

 I saw a fair maid of beauty rare

 I saw a fair maid go selling her ware

 My pretty fair maid, what do you sell?

 “O I have a lock that doth lack a key,